adamyi/v6dns/README.md

 Here's how it works (when IPv6 is set as priority.
 IPv4 is similar):

- * If it's a type A query, send an AAAA query to Google's server
+ * If it's a type A query, send an AAAA query to upstream DNS server
  * If there's an AAAA record, forward it to client; if not, send the A query
- * For other types of queries, redirect to Google's server as well
+ * For other types of queries, redirect to upstream DNS server as well
  * Send the result to client